GMC NUMBER: 3614318 Full Registration

-Mr Andrew Toms specialises in surgery of the knee including sports injuries, arthroscopic surgery, complex primary total knee replacement and revision knee surgery as well as maintaining an on-going commitment in the field of trauma and primary hip replacement surgery.
+Professor Toms specialises in surgery of the knee including sports injuries, arthroscopic surgery, complex primary total knee replacement and revision knee surgery as well as maintaining an on-going commitment in the field of trauma and primary hip replacement surgery.
 He is the Clinical Lead for knee surgery at the Princess Elizabeth Orthopaedic Centre and co-ordinator of the Exeter Knee Reconstruction Unit (EKRU).
 He is also educational supervisor for the Exeter Knee Fellow, Extended Scope Physiotherapist and Surgical Care Practitioner.
 He runs the Exeter Knee Master Class Course and Exeter Hip and Knee Revision course.
 Other recent appointments are to the Chair of BASK Research Committee and BASK Executive, Euro Knee Society Research Committee, Orthopaedic Lead for National Institute of Health Research (South West), National Orthopaedic Data Evaluation Panel as British Association of Knee Surgeons representatives 2012, STAR Expert Knee Pain Committee 2013 and Beyond Compliance Committee.

 In 2010 Professor Toms was recognised in the Daily Mail's list of Top 10 UK Knee Surgeons.
 Uniquely, the study by the Daily Mail canvassed the views of top orthopaedic surgeons and asked them "if your own nearest and dearest were to need a knee replacement, who would you refer them to and why?"
 Impressively, consultant surgeon colleagues around the country recommended Andrew Toms for his technical skill as well as his bedside manner describing him as "technically a good surgeon" with "huge experience in complex knee replacements" whilst being "good-humoured, well trained and empathetic with patients".

 Andrew Toms studied Medicine at Birmingham University Medical School and graduated in 1992, when he was awarded the Sir John Lewis prize for medicine.
 He started his Orthopaedic and Trauma training immediately at the Birmingham Accident Hospital and followed this through with a year's basic surgical training rotation under the Professor of Orthopaedics in Auckland, New Zealand.